markNZed/processism-react-three/storyboard.md

 ### 8.6.2.
 Animation
 The video starts with a few distinct entities connected by lines representing relationships.
 As these relationships intensify, the entities begin to merge, split, or reconfigure into new shapes.
 Clusters of entities that were once separate come together to form new structures, while others break apart, showing how the interactions between them dynamically modify the system's overall structure and identity.
 The final image reveals a new, emergent system that is different from what was originally present.
 ### 8.6.3.
 Narration
-Building on our exploration of the self as an emergent process, we can generalize this concept to understand how relations between entities can modify the very structure of a system, influencing its identity and contributing to emergent behavior.
+Building on our exploration of the self as an emergent process, we can extend this idea to understand how relationships between entities can modify the very structure of a system, influencing its identity and contributing to emergent behaviors.

 In traditional machines, identity is fixed.
-The structure of the machine is determined by engineering plans — this is the formal cause.
-The machine is built through the efficient cause of the technicians' efforts and operates through material causes that constrain the system to its predetermined function.
+The structure of a machine is determined by engineering plans—this is the formal cause.
+The machine is built through the efficient cause of the technicians' efforts and operates through material causes that constrain it to a predetermined function.

-In a complex system, the identity of the system is not fixed but is continuously reshaped by the processes that maintain it.
-For example, a complex system can change its structure through processes like learning and repair, which are impredicative in nature.
+In contrast, in a complex system, the identity is not fixed but is continuously reshaped by the processes that sustain it.
+Such a system can change its structure through processes like learning and repair, which are impredicative in nature.
 This means that the system's identity evolves as it interacts with its environment and as relationships within the system change.

 This is a fundamental difference between simple and complex systems.
 In a simple system, identity is stable and predictable; the system's behavior is a direct outcome of its fixed structure.
-But in a complex system, where the structure can change, identity is not stable, and predictability is always in doubt.
+In a complex system, where the structure can change, identity is fluid, and predictability becomes uncertain.

-As the relationships between entities evolve, they can lead to the emergence of new structures, new identities, and new behaviors that were not predictable from the original configuration of the system.
-This dynamic nature of complex systems challenges our traditional understanding of identity, suggesting that who or what something 'is' can change over time, influenced by the relationships it forms and the processes it undergoes.
+As relationships between entities evolve, they can lead to the emergence of new structures, new identities, and new behaviors that were not foreseeable from the original configuration of the system.
+The dynamic nature of complex systems challenges our traditional understanding of identity, suggesting that what something "is" can change over time, influenced by the relationships it forms and the processes it undergoes.

-In this view, identity is not a fixed essence but a process — one that is continually shaped and reshaped by the relationships and interactions within a system.
-This understanding of identity as fluid and emergent opens up new possibilities for how we understand and engage with complex systems, whether in biology, society, or our own sense of self.
+In this view, identity is not a fixed essence but a process—one that is continually shaped and reshaped by interactions within the system.
+This understanding of identity as fluid and emergent opens up new possibilities for how we comprehend and engage with complex systems, whether in biology, society, or our own sense of self.

-The risks of treating a complex system as a simple system become apparent.
-We know that our modelsof complex systems are themeselves simepl, so we know our actions will have unforeseen consequences.
-Therefore large actions based on simple models risk large unpredictable consequences.
-We would be wise to act in such as way that sees undesirable consequences before they become dominant.
+Recognizing this, we see the risks of treating a complex system as if it were simple.
+Our models of complex systems are themselves simplifications, so actions based on these models will have unforeseen consequences.
+Therefore, making significant changes based on simple models can lead to large, unpredictable outcomes.
+It is wise to act in ways that anticipate dealing with undesirable consequences before they become dominant.

 ## 8.7.
 Scene: Hierarchical Impredicativity
 ### 8.7.1.
 Objective